 The last measurable rain in Austin fell on June 28th and that was 1.23 inches.
 Doesn’t sound bad but before that it hadn’t rained since May 26th and that was only .19 inches.
 July skies yielded no rain.
 Zilch.
 Austin should have nearly 22 inches of rain by now for the year but has only about twelve.
 Yes, it’s dry and to add insult to injury we have had 58 days this summer over 100*.
 Right now, Austin and central Texas are on track for the hottest summer since records have been kept.

 And Texas is burning.
 I didn’t know this, but Texas has the second most wildfires in the country behind only California.
 Texas averages 900 wildfires a year: this includes even the small spot fires.
-To date this year the Forestry Department at Texas A&M University which is charged with recording activity and assisting in putting out fires says Texas has had 7500 fires to date.
+To date this year the Forestry Department at Texas A&M University who is charged with recording activity and assisting in putting out fires says Texas has had 7500 fires.
 Again, these have ranged from small spot fires to the behemoth at Chalk Mountain in Somervell County, that burned over ten square miles.

 I was recently at Colorado Bend State Park and the spring fed Gorman Falls the state’s tallest continuous waterfall is barely running.